balena-io/balenaos-masterclass/README.md

 - `NetworkManager.service` : A daemon that manages network connections
 - `ModemManager.service` : A daemon that manages 2g/3g/4g modems connections
 - `balena.service` Runs the balenaEngine(docker) daemon on the device
-- `resin-supervisor.service` : Runs the balena-supervisor container
+- `balena-supervisor.service` : Runs the balena-supervisor container
 - `openvpn.service`: openVPN daemon to connect with balenaCloud VPN

 Other services that are not as commonly asked about: